Shivam-Katare/Shivam-Katare/README.md

 - :handshake: Fell free to mail me at katare27451@gmail.com for any collaboration.
 - :v: I'm open to opportunities.
 - 🏫 3rd year undergraduate student.
+- ⚡ Fun fact: I like to watch shows and do sketching.

 ## 🌐Socials